Hierarchical Memorization in Large Language Models: Evidence from Citation Generation: Related Work

-Conversely, security-oriented studies have highlighted the opposite tendency: information repeated multiple times during pretraining is more likely to be memorized and reproduced verbatim \cite{carlini1,carlini2,llm_leakage2,llm_leakage1}.
-This view aligns with recent theoretical accounts positioning LLMs as probabilistic pattern recognizers that approximate data distributions rather than explicitly “understanding” knowledge \cite{mirchandani2023,kallens2024}.
-From this perspective, hallucination and {\it exposure} \cite{carlini2019}, i.e., training data leakage, represent opposite outcomes of the same probabilistic learning dynamics, where the frequency of exposure governs whether information is faithfully recalled or spuriously synthesized.
+While hallucination represents one failure mode of LLMs, security-oriented studies have highlighted the opposite tendency: information repeated multiple times during pretraining is more likely to be memorized and reproduced verbatim \cite{carlini2,carlini1,llm_leakage2,llm_leakage1}.
+This view aligns with recent theoretical accounts positioning LLMs as probabilistic pattern recognizers that approximate data distributions rather than explicitly “understanding” knowledge \cite{kallens2024,mirchandani2023}.
+Kandpal et al. \cite{kandpal2023} provided further evidence that question-answering accuracy scales with the frequency of relevant documents in the pretraining corpus, demonstrating that this frequency--accuracy relationship extends beyond verbatim reproduction to broader knowledge retrieval tasks.

+From this perspective, hallucination and training data leakage represent opposite outcomes of the same probabilistic learning process, where the frequency of appearance in training data governs whether information is accurately recalled or probabilistically fabricated.

-In the context of citation recommendation, this implies that frequently cited papers which appear across numerous publications and other web sources are more likely to be verbatimly recalled by LLMs, whereas sparsely represented works tend to be fabricated.
-From this perspective, LLM-based citation recommendation can be understood as retrieval from memorized training data, where recommendation quality depends on the strength of memorization rather than algorithmic ranking.
-This study therefore hypothesizes that hallucination in citation recommendation is systematically related to {\it the training data redundancy} (i.e., the frequency with which a given bibliographic record repeatedly appeared in the pretraining corpus).
-Highly cited papers are expected to be more robustly represented, leading to lower hallucination rates, while limited-redundancy papers are more prone to plausible but non-existent references.
+In the context of citation recommendation, this implies that frequently cited papers which appear across numerous publications and other web sources are more likely to be recalled verbatim by LLMs, whereas sparsely represented works tend to be fabricated.
+Thus, LLM-based citation recommendation can be understood as retrieval from memorized training data, where recommendation quality depends on the strength of memorization rather than algorithmic ranking.
+This study therefore hypothesizes that hallucination in citation recommendation is systematically related to {\it the training data redundancy} ({\it i.e.,} the frequency with which a given bibliographic record appears in pretraining corpora): Highly cited papers are expected to be more robustly represented, leading to lower hallucination rates, while limited-redundancy papers are more prone to plausible but non-existent references.